gylfirst/docker-grav/README.md

 ## Running Grav Image with docker-compose and a volume mapped to a local directory

 Running `docker-compose up -d` with the following docker-compose configuration will automatically build the Grav image (if the Dockerfile is in the same directory as the docker-compose.yml file).
-Then the Grav container will be started with all of the site data persisted to a named volume (stored in the `./grav` directory.
+Then the Grav container will be started with all of the site data persisted to a named volume (stored in the `./grav` directory).

 ```.yml
 volumes: